glytchtech/glytchtech.github.io/_posts/2018-02-28-Watch-Dogs-Inspired-WiFi-Pineapple-Drone.md

 <p> I will likely continue developement on this concept, refining it and increasing it's feature set and capabilities.
 I currently
 do not have plans to produce more of these platforms, however I am considering it. </p>

-<p> For those of you who want to build your own, you can find the STL and Fusion 360 files for #ProjectCuckoo at https://www.thingiverse.com/thing:2924015
+<p> For those of you who want to build your own, you can find the STL and Fusion 360 files for #ProjectCuckoo <a href=https://www.thingiverse.com/thing:2924015> here </a>
 I will warn you however, it is a challenging build.
 A lot of small and difficult to manipulate wires, in tight spaces.
 Be sure to share anything you build, with me on twitter @GlytchTech</p>

 ![]({{site.baseurl}}/_posts/DcUdjvQXUAAC-rL.jpg)![DcUdjvQXUAAC-rL.jpg]({{site.baseurl}}/images/2018/5/DcUdjvQXUAAC-rL.jpg)